yoshiakionishi/max-patches/README.md

 If you found this repoisitory or any of the patches useful, feel free to get in touch with me at info (at) yoshionishi [dot] com

-As of November 28, 2020, this repository contains the following patches:
- - SDIF-reader-recorder-v5.maxpat

-As of January 4, 2024, the following was added to the repository:
+The following patches have been adeed to the repository:
- - JavaScript and Jitter Studies (Jan 2024)
+May 1, 2024: !!
+Farnell, Andy - Designing Sound (Translating Pure Data files in Max) January 4, 2024: JavaScript and Jitter Studies (Jan 2024) November 28, 2020: SDIF-reader-recorder-v5.maxpat

 Disclaimer: